F5Networks/k8s-bigip-ctlr/docs/config_examples/Install/k8s/README.md

   ```

 ## Creating VXLAN Tunnels on Kubernetes Cluster
-This section is required only if you plan to use CIS in a ClusterIP Deployment.
+This section is required only if you plan to use CIS in a ClusterIP Deployment with VXLan.
 See [BIG IP Networking with CIS](https://clouddocs.f5.com/containers/latest/userguide/config-options.html#config-options) for more information.

 This configuration is for Standalone BIG-IP.
 * Log in to BIG-IP and create a partition called kubernetes for CIS.